 Experienced Defense Against Assault Charges in Wake County

 Strong, aggressive criminal defense is essential when you are facing assault charges.
-Even if this is your first charge, a conviction can be severe, and you should always seek counsel from an experienced Raleigh assault lawyer like Attorney Chris Floyd from Floyd Law Offices.
+Even if this is your first charge, a conviction can be severe, and you should always seek counsel from an experienced assault attorney in Raleigh, like Attorney Chris Floyd from Floyd Law Offices.

 We have extensive experience defending assault cases in North Carolina and are not afraid to go to trial.
 We are here for you when you need an aggressive advocate in your corner.